- Send with Email

 There have recently been significant efforts by the EU and Member States, in particular Italy, to save the lives of migrants arriving in the EU.
 The creation in October 2013 of the Task Force Mediterranean was a swift and important response that set out a course of action to address unsafe migration at sea.
 However, the challenges at the EU’s borders, both sea and land, points to the urgent need for a more comprehensive, sustainable, coordinated and effective European response that uses a fundamental rights-oriented approach to deal with all aspects of migration from cause to effect.
 Only in this way can we ensure respect for the inviolable right to human dignity.

 Building an inclusive society to the advantage of all

 As intolerance and extremism have grown in many countries across the EU, the situation of migrants living and working there has become increasingly vulnerable.
 Efforts to actively promote migrant inclusion into EU societies, as well as to combat racism and xenophobia, need to be guided by fundamental rights and the EU values of equality, pluralism, non-discrimination, diversity, and social cohesion.

 A proactive approach that builds on these values and promotes inclusion can help to reduce racial discrimination and intolerance, dispel tension, and strengthen security.
 Protecting fundamental rights is important to empower migrants and thereby provide them with the tools to lead economically productive lives that are to the advantage of everyone in the EU.
-Strengthening the EU as an area of strong fundamental rights protection will ensure that the EU continues to remain an attractive region for high skilled workers as well as necessary workers, and a space of freedom, security and justice for all.
+Strengthening the EU as an area of strong fundamental rights protection will ensure that the EU continues to remain an attractive region for high skilled workers as well as for essential services, and a space of freedom, security and justice for all.

 - Monday, 10 November, Chamber of Deputies